Unearthing Large Scale Domain-Specific Knowledge from Public Corpora

-Table~\ref{tab:webdomain} presents the top 10 web domains with the highest proportion of \knowledgepile, primarily including academic websites, high-quality forums, and some knowledge domain sites.
-Table~\ref{fig:queryofcc_timestamp} provides a breakdown of the data sources' timestamps in \knowledgepile, with statistics conducted on an annual basis.
-It is evident that a significant portion of \knowledgepile~is sourced from recent years, with a decreasing proportion for earlier timestamps.
-This trend can be attributed to the exponential growth of internet data and the inherent timeliness introduced by the \knowledgepile.
+Furthermore, Table~\ref{fig:query_of_cc_datadist} right statistic the timestamps of data sources in~\knowledgepile~by year.
+It is evident that most of the data in~\knowledgepile~ originates from recent years, and the proportion of earlier timestamps is gradually decreasing.
+This phenomenon can be attributed to the exponential growth of internet data volume and the inherent timeliness characteristic of the~\knowledgepile.